Maintaining Proper Levels of Project Communication

 - Providing project stakeholders with the opportunity to sign up for weekly/bi-weekly email updates that typically occur in conjunction with construction meetings.

-- For projects that impact traffic, we have created websites to convey project information such as road closures, detour routes, trail closures, detour routes, progress, etc.
+- For projects that impact traffic, we’ve created websites to convey project information such as road closures, detour routes, trail closures, detour routes, progress, etc.

 - Direct communication with property owners along the corridor.
 Our staff will attempt to contact each adjacent property owner once construction begins to facilitate an open line of communication.
 In addition, we facilitate coordination between contractors and property owners throughout the course of the project for items such as interruptions in water service, driveway closures, etc.